echeran/smile-of-murugan/webbook/chapter19.md

 floating round mark, above the spot where the curves of her irregular black brows began, melted in sweat, shedding its red *kuṅkum* and casting a glow on the face" (*Tayā*, p.
 6).
-“Green pastures On the grass-tips stood drops of dew.
+“Green pastures ...
+On the grass-tips stood drops of dew.
 A golden bow sprouted and spread upon the indigo above.
 Silver laces of water rose and descended up and down the grass-stalks, rolling about and smoothing the bends" *(Curuti*, p.
 34).
-Alliteration seems to come naturally to him as well as a particular cadence and a powerful rhythm-cf. such utterances (taken at random from the novel Putra *I)* as *ūr ōram* āra *amara amilntu* kuļikka *ōṭum jalam illaiya* (p.
-33) "Isn't there running water (for me) to bathe in, to be cooled and refreshed and appeased, at the side of the village?"; or *inta* *ennattai ennum nērattukku pālaiyil* pūtta *pūppol, enṇattin paccai* *neňcu kacintatu* (p.
+Alliteration seems to come naturally to him as well as a particular cadence and a powerful rhythm—cf. such utterances (taken at random from the novel *Putra* *I)* as *ūr ōram āṟa amara amiḻntu kuḷikka ōṭum jalam illaiyā* (p.
+33) "Isn't there running water (for me) to bathe in, to be cooled and refreshed and appeased, at the side of the village?"; or *inta* *eṇṇattai eṉṉum nērattukku pālaiyil pūtta pūppol, enṇattiṉ paccai* *neňcu kacintatu* (p.
 45) "Like a flower, blossoming in the barren soil, within the span of time necessary to produce this thought, the heart melted, by the tender freshness of the thought".